The Virtual Selling Mindset

 Success in virtual selling starts with your mindset

 To defend revenue and even grow throughout the current pandemic, sales professionals have needed to develop a specific set of Virtual Selling skills.
 These range from setting up their camera, background, and lighting, to engaging customers through the online medium.

 However, developing this new skill set does not address the whole picture.
 To achieve success when selling virtually, salespeople must not only adapt their approach but their outlook.

-In this article, we explore the three characteristics salespeople need to drive success in virtual sales in 2021: Resilience, Responsibility, and Rigor.
+In this article, we explore the three characteristics salespeople need to drive success in virtual sales: Resilience, Responsibility, and Rigour.

 The first characteristic of the virtual mindset is Responsibility; the extent to which the individual takes accountability for the outcome of a given situation.